joeriks/VanillaViews/README.md

 4) Create Views and Subviews/components the way you always work in C# (classes / inheritance / DI / whatever you need)
 5) Make tests pass
 6) Repeat 4-5 to refactor as much as you like

+**A note about dry and extensibility**

+In my sample view I use 100% vanilla code intentionally.
+Naturally it would be easy to add some helper functions, base classes or extension methods to get leaner code.
+The purpose here is to show a starting point for such work and that HTML can be done easily with what we have in C#.

+**Performance**

+Vanilla views might be a little bit less performant if we create complex structures with lots of levels = lots of function calls, but I find that risk small, and probably not noticeable in a real life web application.
+Also - if we go that far we could add cacheing or other methods to speed it up.

 **Sample view:**